Sign up FAQs

 Mosquitos & Antimalarials

 Athletes’ Village and Hotel accommodation options come with mosquito nets.
 We recommend you bring some insect repellent (Deet or similar) with you.
-If you are camping, you may wish to bring the equivalent and also bring mosquito coils which can be placed on the ground outside your tent and burnt like incense.

 Most doctors will recommend a course of antimalarials for your visit.
 There are a number of types and some may be better suited to you than others.
 Seek advice from your GP or travel clinic, with enough time prior to your trip, as many antimalarial courses will need to be commenced before you arrive.